-You’ve started out amazing and have managed to get lot of people on board.
-There are number of people checking out your website and browsing through things but they have a question or two about some of your services and products.
+You’ve started out amazing and have managed to get a lot of people on board.
+There is a number of people checking out your website and browsing through things but they have a question or two about some of your services and products.
 What now?!
 Time for your Welcome Email to shine.
-As soon as someone subscribes to your newsletters, welcome email will be sent out.
+As soon as someone subscribes to your newsletters, a welcome email will be sent out.
 Introducing your products, services and everything that is to know about your company.
 Not only this, welcome emails are a very good way to make the customer feel like a part of the company but just writing a little nice thing at the start of your email, like “Hey there, welcome Aboard, we are so excited to have you with us”.

 Send out a great welcome drip campaign, and you’ll get the amazing engagement welcome emails receive and then keep the momentum going with follow-up messages.

-Page views and trial users are nice, but to run the business, you’ll eventually need to buy your products or services.
+Pageviews and trial users are nice, but to run the business, you’ll eventually need to buy your products or services.
 That’s where an onboarding drip strategy would come in.
-After you’ve introduced your values, goals and introduction in your welcome email, get them to learn about your product.
+After you’ve introduced your values, goals, and introduction in your welcome email, get them to learn about your product.
 This can include downloading your company’s mobile app, signing up for a webinar, or purchasing a premium subscription

-By using automated emails, you can setup a system that helps to drive customers toward activation in your product.
+By using automated emails, you can set up a system that helps to drive customers toward activation in your product.

 You crafted enticing newsletters, offered flash sales, and after adding the “Add to Cart” Button, your job ends?
 Think again!